7-Methylguanosine

 7-Methylguanosine (m7G) is a modified purine nucleoside.
 It is a methylated version of guanosine and when found in human urine, it may be a biomarker of some types of cancer.
 In the RNAs, 7-methylguanosine have been used to study and examine the reaction evolving methylguanosine.
-It also plays a role in mRNA as a blocking group at its 5´-end.
+It also participates in the formation of 5'-cap that stabilizes mRNA and prevents its degradation by 5' exonucleases.